As part of the Bay Area community, I am ready to help you in your discrimination case.

 - Has a serious health condition

-Free Consultation With a Bay Area Family Responsibilities Leave Lawyer
+Schedule A Free Consultation With A Bay Area Lawyer

 If you are involved in a family or medical leave dispute at work, I offer a free case evaluation by telephone.
-Call 415-689-6590 (866-290-0424 toll free) or contact me, a San Francisco family responsibilities leave attorney, online to talk about your case.
+Nelson Law Group in San Francisco can be reached by calling 415-689-6590 (866-290-0424 toll-free).
+You may also contact me, a San Francisco family responsibilities leave attorney, online to talk about your case.